otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 ```

 ## Controller
-Now that you have a basic application setup, you can create a controller that will contain the CRUD methods for your API.
+You can create a controller that will contain the [CRUD](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) methods for your [API](https://developer.mozilla.org/en-US/docs/Glossary/API).
+However, before you create a new controller, you must understand what it is.

+#### What is a controller?
+A [Controller
+](https://laravel.com/docs/8.x/controllers) class contains public action methods used to handle various [HTTP requests methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), i.e., `GET`, `POST`, `PUT` & `DELETE`.
+Theses action methods handle incoming requests, retrieve the necessary model data & return the appropriate response.

 To create a new controller, run the following command:

 ```php
 // Windows